 Living on a budget is challenging in any city, but with Miami’s outstanding weather and free recreation and entertainment opportunities, you can make it work in the Magic City.

 New to Miami or considering making the move?
-Check out our guides to Miami neighborhoods and finding an apartment in Miami.
+Check out our guide to the best Miami neighborhoods.